hturnbull93/makers_notes/skills_workshops/sqlzoo.md

 ### AS

-To return the population density (population/area) labeled as desnsity for each continent, SELECT continent, and SUM(population)/SUM(area) AS density FROM world, GROUP BY continent
+To return the population density (population/area) labelled as density for each continent, SELECT continent, and SUM(population)/SUM(area) AS density FROM world, GROUP BY continent

 ```sql
 SELECT continent, SUM(population)/SUM(area) AS density